karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 - The ``monitor`` command starts monitoring a .NET application.
 - The ``-p|--process-id`` parameter specifies the ID of the process we want to monitor, in this case we're inside a docker container so the PID is always 1.
-If you're running outside a container and do not know the PID of the procss you want to monitor you can run the ``./dotnet-counters ps`` command.
+If you're running outside a container and do not know the PID of the process you want to monitor, you can run the ``./dotnet-counters ps`` command.
-- The ``--refresh-interval`` is the number of seconds between the counter polling CPU values.
+- The ``--refresh-interval`` is the number of seconds between the counter polling values.
-- The ``--counters`` is an optional paramete and you need to specify a comma-separated list of counters.
+- The ``--counters`` is an optional parameter and you need to specify a comma-separated list of counters.
 The default counters are the ``System.Runtime`` counters, but when working with an API I find useful to monitor also the ``Microsoft.AspNetCore.Hosting`` counters, so you can see how many requests are being served, how many requests are failing, request rate, etc.

 That's the output you'll see after launching the command: